Demographics of the world: Religion

 The table below lists religions classified by philosophy; however, religious philosophy is not always the determining factor in local practice.
 Please note that this table includes heterodox movements as adherents to their larger philosophical category, although this may be disputed by others within that category.
-For example, Cao Đài is listed because it claims to be a separate category from Buddhism, while Hòa Hảo is not, even though they are similar new religious movements.
+For example, Cao Đài is listed because it claims to be a separate category from Buddhism, while Hòa Hảo is not, even though they are similar new religious movement.

 The population numbers below are computed by a combination of census reports, random surveys (in countries where religion data is not collected in census, for example United States or France), and self-reported attendance numbers, but results can vary widely depending on the way questions are phrased, the definitions of religion used and the bias of the agencies or organizations conducting the survey.
 Informal or unorganized religions are especially difficult to count.
 Some organizations may wildly inflate their numbers.